facebook/react-native-website/website/versioned_docs/version-0.80/accessibility.md

 ### `aria-hidden`

-Indicates whether whether the element is hidden from assistive technologies.
+Indicates whether the element is hidden from assistive technologies.

 For example, in a window that contains sibling views `A` and `B`, setting `aria-hidden` to `true` on view `B` causes VoiceOver to ignore the `B` element and its children.